Tag: Ruminating Mum

 I really should be sleeping, not sitting up writing this.
 I just needed to write for a minute.
 I needed to focus on the beauty of my little girl today.
 Her beautiful soul.

-I did at least, despite my ogreish, snappy behaviour today, manage to tell her how amazing she was to help the boy like that.
+Despite my ogreish, snappy behaviour today, I did at least manage to tell her how amazing she was for helping the boy like that.

-There was even a moment where she realised that the name Chase was a tricky word because the ‘e’ is silent and the ‘e’ is magic, so it makes the ‘a’ sound like it’s name.
+There was even a moment where she realised that the name Chase was a tricky word because the ‘e’ is silent and the ‘e’ is magic, so it makes the ‘a’ sound like its name.
 Amazing!
 She’s only 4 years old.

 Reflections

-So in these moments, where the shame and guilt weigh heavy on our shoulders, try to take a moment to reflect.
-No parent is perfect, no parent gets it right all the time.
-The only thing we can do is to reflect, take accountability for our big emotions(we’re not here to make excuses for ourselves), apologise for them and strive to do better next time.
-And each time, step by step, the change will happen.
+The only thing we can do is look inward, take accountability for our big emotions (we’re not here to make excuses for ourselves), apologise for them and strive to do better next time.
+And each time, step by step, change will happen.

 Authors Note